-We are ALL responsible to:
+We are ALL responsible for:

-- Participate in the training program.

-- Seek advice and ask questions.

-- Make a personal commitment to compliance.

-- Adhere to the Beaumont Code of Business and Ethical Conduct to perform our jobs "The Right Way".
+- Participating in the training program. - Seeking advice and asking questions. - Making a personal commitment to compliance. - Adhering to the Beaumont Code of Conduct in order to perform our jobs "The Right Way".

 Who are some of the organizations and agencies we must comply with?